caiks/WBOT02/README.md

 Note that the *slice* representations do not merge very smoothly.
 This is probably because the `Record::valent` method, which buckets brightnesses into quantiles, tends to exaggerate contrasts.

+TODO 36 and 52/53 (same config - wanted to see if the model significantly different)

 The growth rate of around 0.75 *fuds* per *size* per threshold is well below the theoretical maximum of 2.0 for a perfectly efficient *classification* of *events* over a *bivalent diagonalised decomposition*.
 So as well as larger *models* we would like modes with higher growth rates.

 In addition to higher growth rates, we would like to avoid duplication within the *model* of slightly translated but fairly similar regions around hotspots.
 That is, we would like to see very localised hotspots with very long path lengths at the hotspot itself and very short path lengths nearby and in-between.
 In this way we will avoid 'wasting' *history* on endlessly duplicated but poorly resolved features.
 In the path length map for *model* 13 above, the brightness is fairly uniform with small variations.
 We would like to see more of a constellation of point-like instensities.
 In a sense, this is the opposite to convolution - instead of weighting every location equally, we focus on a handful of places that carry the most information, thereby shrinking the vast *substrate volume*.